HMRC - Making Tax Digital (MTD)

 Step 2 - Reconciling

-Although it’s not mandatory, it is good business practice to reconcile your accounts before filing your VAT return so Easify has introduced a Reconciliation feature.
+Although it’s not mandatory, it is good business practice to reconcile your accounts before filing your VAT return so Easify has a Reconciliation feature.
 This allows you to check your bank statement against any payments in Easify to make sure you haven’t missed any income or expenses.
 You can also add any interest you have received on your savings and any interest and bank charges you have incurred.

 Step 3 - Check your VAT Settings

-Before you can generate your first VAT return you will need to go into Tools VAT Settings and add some additional VAT information.
+Before you can generate your first VAT return you will need to go into Finances VAT Settings and add some additional VAT information.
 Additionally you will need to authorise Easify for MTD with HMRC.
 Don’t leave this until the last minute, as you may need to wait for access codes from HMRC in order to obtain authorisation.

 Step 4 - Check your purchase Types (nominal codes)